 The student-centered teaching environment of online classes requires an understanding of how to design, implement and assess curriculum content.
 OET is committed to helping faculty members enhance and strengthen their current skills to become more effective in the principles and practices of online teaching.

-TITANium Engagement is an analytical tool taking data from TITANium based on weekly student activities and participation.
+TITANium Engagement is an analytical tool that takes data from TITANium weekly student activities and participation and produces a report.
 Faculty can review weekly engagement scores based on their students’ participation for each of their classes.
 For Faculty and Advisors, these scores provide early warning data showing a student’s overall engagement in their courses.